Follow us on social

 Kenneth Stern is the director of the Center for the Study of Hate at Bard College who authored the IHRA’s original definition of antisemitism in 2006.
 Stern said that weaponizing the definition through law, or executive order, "puts pro-Israel Jewish students in a situation where they may be seen as trying to suppress speech rather than answer it.”

-Stern said that the definition he helped craft is being distorted and misused merely to silence anti-Israel critics.
+Stern, who says there is real antisemitism in America, including on college campuses, nonetheless charges that the definition he helped to craft is being distorted and misused to silence anti-Israel critics, and that could make the situation worse.

 Critics contend that merely using this definition to enforce new laws or de facto speech codes could lead to other abuses.
 This is already happening.
 As independent journalist Glenn Greenwald noted on X on Sunday: “A Jewish professor of Holocaust Studies may leave Columbia because the texts she always used include the Jewish philosopher Hannah Arendt, who compared Zionists to Nazis and said Zionism is racist: now banned ideas under the IHRA hate speech code Trump forced on universities.”